Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 1. Caller to Listener: INDUCTION
 2. Listener to Caller: INDUCTION (reports cookie)
 3. Caller to Listener: CONCLUSION (uses previously returned cookie)
-4. Listener to Caller: CONCLUSION (confirms connection established)
+4. Listener to Caller: CONCLUSION (confirms connection established).

 Rendezvous handshake exchange has the following order of Handshake Types:

-1. After starting the connection: WAVEAHAND.
+1. after starting the connection: WAVEAHAND;
-2. After receiving the above message from the peer: CONCLUSION.
+2. after receiving the above message from the peer: CONCLUSION;
-3. After receiving the above message from the peer: AGREEMENT.
+3. after receiving the above message from the peer: AGREEMENT.

 When a connection process has failed before either party can send the CONCLUSION handshake, the Handshake Type field will contain the appropriate error value for the rejected